-Acupuncture to Relieve Back Pain
+Take Acupuncture to Relieve Back Pain

-In fact, when it comes to back pain, British research has revealed that acupuncture can be more effective than prescription drugs and even surgeries.
+In fact, when it comes to back pain, British researchers have concluded that acupuncture can be more effective than prescription drugs or even surgeries.
 In short, it works.
-That’s why acupuncture is the top choice of treatments for millions of people all over the world for low back pain.
+That’s why acupuncture is the top choice of treatment for millions of people all over the world for low back pain.

-Your back in agony
+Your back is in trouble

 At an early stage, simple back pain may disappear with rest and over-the-counter medications.
-However, if not properly treated, about a quarter of the back pain will progress to become a chronic problem—one of the most common reasons people miss work for.
+However, if not properly treated, about a quarter of the back pain will progress to become a chronic problem—one of the most common reasons people miss work.
 Don’t let that happen to you.
-Simple acupuncture treatments can save your back from devastating pain in the coming years, and rescue your back from further suffering.
+Simple acupuncture treatments can save your back from future devastating pain and prevent further damage to your back.

 Acupuncture for Lower Back Pain

 When there’s inflammation in the body, stem cells naturally flow to the affected area to heal the injury.
-Some researchers noted that taking pain killers actually stops the stem cells from flowing into the area.
-In practice, it’s common to see that for those who take pain killers regularly it takes longer to recover.
-When you take acupuncture, white blood cell count increases to reduce the inflammation, and also the level of endorphin increases which reduces the pain.
+Some researchers noted that taking painkillers actually stops the stem cells from flowing into the area.
+In general, those who take painkillers regularly may recover from their injuries more slowly.
+When you take acupuncture, white blood cell count increases to reduce the inflammation, and also the level of endorphin goes up, which reduces the pain.

-Despite the excellent result, some people are concerned that they may have to take acupuncture for a long time.
+It’s a well-known fact that acupuncture produces excellent results, but some people are concerned that they may have to take acupuncture for a long time.
 In reality, with proper treatment, acute back pain can often be cleared up in a few sessions.
 Chronic back pain would take more sessions, but as you get more treatments, you will experience many other positive effects of acupuncture.
-In general, you are advised to take frequent treatments at first, and then taper off after your pain lessens.
+In general, you are recommended to take frequent treatments at first, and then taper off after your pain lessens.